Triggers, Inner Child, and Nervous-System Dysregulation: How to Calm the Body When Your Mind Feels Out of Control

 “You’re safe now.
 I’m here.”

-That inner conversation might feel strange at first—like parenting your own brain—but it’s the foundation of emotional regulation.
+At first, that inner conversation might feel unusual — like parenting your own mind — but it’s the foundation of emotional regulation and self-trust.

 💞 Triggers and Co-Regulation: Healing Through Relationship